-He took also masterclasses and workshops with famous composers like Stefano Gervasoni, Salvatore Sciarrino, Juste Janulyte, Francesco Filidei, Ivan Fedele, Karlheinz Essl, Rupert Huber, Márton Illés, Nina Šenk and performers like Nicholas Isherwood and Roberto Dani.
+He took masterclasses and workshops with famous composers like Stefano Gervasoni, Salvatore Sciarrino, Juste Janulyte, Francesco Filidei, Ivan Fedele, Karlheinz Essl, Rupert Huber, Márton Illés, Nina Šenk and performers like Nicholas Isherwood and Roberto Dani.

-He worked with Ivan Fedele as electronic performer in “Galileo’s Journey” world premiere (2021), and as sound projectionist in “Il buio è volume pieno” world premiere (2021) by Maurizio Azzan.
+He worked with Ivan Fedele as electronic performer in “Galileo’s Journey” world premiere (2021) and as sound projectionist in “Il buio è volume pieno” world premiere (2021) by Maurizio Azzan.
 In 2022 he was a member of the 66th edition of Biennale Musica’s jury in Venice.

 In 2022 he released the EP “Autoritratti entro specchi convessi Vol.1” (Psychorecords).
 He took interest in jazz as well playing in the band Jazz Dealers.

-Theatre, Rijeka, 2020) in collaboration with Aquilegia Duo and for the Italian translation of Pasolini’s “I Turcs tal Friûl” curated by Ivan Crico(Teatro Arrigoni, S. Vito al Tagliamento, 2022), as well as the soundtrack for the documentary “Il sussurro della grande voce” by Mauro Caputo (VOX Produzioni, Luce Cinecittà, 2022) and for various short films.
+Theatre, Rijeka, 2020) in collaboration with Aquilegia Duo and for the Italian translation of Pasolini’s “I Turcs tal Friûl” curated by Ivan Crico (Teatro Arrigoni, S. Vito al Tagliamento, 2022).
+Regarding cinema, he worked on the soundtrack for the documentary “Il sussurro della grande voce” by Mauro Caputo (VOX Produzioni, Luce Cinecittà, 2022) and for various short films as well as for the live sonorization of “Freaks” by Tod Browning (1932) and “Metropolis” by Fritz Lang (1927).

 Both within the academy and outside of it, he has been carrying out since 2019 the “Musiforum”, a project consisting of in-depth study and discussion meetings about contemporary avantgarde music and pop, which brought him to create in 2021 with Roberto Borin the website http://www.angolomusiforum.it, dedicated to contemporary classical music divulgation.